TonnyHawk/Dynamically-Adaptive-Navbar/README.md

 ```js
 let topmenu = new Nav('topmenu');
 ```
-that provides click functionality to navbar's buttons like menu icon (you can see it only on screens under 920px) and expand-menu icon (it appears on a defined breakpoints).
+that provides click functionality to navbar's buttons like menu icon (you can see it only on screens under 920px) and expand-menu icon (it appears on a defined breakpoints), but yet no adaptivity.

 ## Adding adaptivity
 The way it works is you just set a number of elements that should be visible under specific breakpont.